BOARD MEMBERS

 Founder and Board Emeritus

 Spokane, WA I was diagnosed with Parkinson’s in 2009 at age 57 and had DBS (deep brain stimulation) in 2015.
-I have always been active in the outdoors enjoying hiking, rafting, skiing and fishing and I’ve logged over 1000 miles on the Pacific Crest Trail and rafted many rivers in the Pacific Northwest, Colorado and Alaska.
+At an early age, scouting showed me a love for the outdoors through many day hikes and fifty milers.
+I have always been active in the outdoors enjoying hiking, rafting, skiing and fishing and I’ve logged over 1,000 miles on the Pacific Crest Trail and rafted many rivers in the Pacific Northwest, Colorado and Alaska.

 PasstoPass has allowed me many more years outdoors with some great People with Parkinson’s, support hikers and my wife, Nadean.
-I plan to support PasstoPass with optimism towards the future.
+We plan to support PasstoPass with optimism towards the future.
+Nadean Meyer is also Board Emeritus and continues to work on bookkeeping and record management.
+We are thankful and humbled by the range of volunteers who make PtP possible.

 DIANE SCHUIRMAN-BROWER